ANNE VACHELL (1542-1612+)

 Margaret Vaughan was the daughter of Charles Vaughan of Hergest, Kington, Herefordshire and Elizabeth Baskerville.
 She was said to have been one of the women of Queen Elizabeth’s bedchamber but what position she held is not clear.
 Sometime after his first wife’s death in 1591, she married Sir John Hawkins (1532-November 12, 1595).
-In March 1595, she sent for Simon Forman the astrologer.
-This was just before the voyage on which her husband perished.
-One wonders what the horoscope he drew up for her might have said.
-At the time Sir John died, his son, Richard Hawkins, had been a prisoner in Spain for some two years.
-His ransom had been set at £12,000 and Sir John left £3000 in his will to contribute toward that amount.
-Richard, still a prisoner in June 1602, accused his stepmother of interfering with the payment of this money.
-He returned to England in January of 1603.
+In March 1595, just before the voyage on which her husband perished, she sent for Simon Forman the astrologer to have a horoscope made.
 Lady Hawkins seems to have maintained her contacts with the court.
 In 1601, when Mary Fittonwas about to give birth to an illegitimate child, she was sent to Lady Hawkins for keeping.
 The child’s father was sent to the Fleet.
 Lady Hawkins lived primarily in London, in Mincing Lane, although she had properties elsewhere.
-She made a detailed will on April 23, 1619.
-It was proved on January 4, 1620, indicating that she died between those two dates.
+At the time Sir John died, his son, Richard Hawkins, had been a prisoner in Spain for some two years.
+His ransom had been set at £12,000.
+Sir John left £3000 in his will to contribute toward that amount.
+Richard, still a prisoner in June 1602, accused his stepmother of interfering with the payment of this money.
+He returned to England in January of 1603.
+Margaret made a detailed will on April 23, 1619.
+It was proved on January 4, 1620.
 She endowed a school, left money and jewelry to a considerable number of relatives and friends, including the countess of Leicester and Lady Mary Wroth, and asked to be buried in St. Dunstans in the East in London “near the monument there erected for my late beloved husband.”

 see MARGARET MEYRICK